bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 have this cross compiling toolchain built and ready to use.

-It is possible to use the generic "arm-none" style cross compiler toolchain available with many linux distributions when compiling linux however since these generic tools are not suitable for building samba or other userland binaries for the Seagate Central, we suggest that you use the self generated cross compilation toolset instead.
+It is possible to use the generic "arm-none" style cross compiler toolchain available with many linux distributions when compiling this linux kernel however since these generic tools are not suitable for building samba or other userland binaries for the Seagate Central, we suggest that you use the self generated cross compilation toolset instead.

 ### Required tools
 An addition to the above mentioned cross compilation toolset the following